 NURS 401.
 Evidence-based Nursing Practice.
 (3) Emphasizes the utilization of current research findings as a means to improve nursing outcomes.
 Theoretical foundations of the research process are explored.
 Beginning skills are developed in critiquing nursing research and conducting research reviews.
 The use of information technology as a tool for finding and disseminating evidence for nursing practice is explored.
 No clinical.
-Prerequisites: Senior standing, Statistics.
+Prerequisites: senior standing, Statistics.

 NURS 410.
 Vulnerable Populations I. (4) Emphasizes public health principles with childbearing/childrearing families and communities.
 Clinical experiences provide students with the opportunity to design, manage, and coordinate nursing care for families and vulnerable populations.
 Students will focus on using evidence-based nursing care to achieve health outcomes for populations.
 Clinical course.
-Prerequisites: Senior standing and Psychology 242.
+Prerequisites: senior standing and Psychology 242.

 NURS 411.
 Vulnerable Populations II.
 (3) Focuses on the elderly populationís self-management of common chronic illnesses and the associated goal of independent living.
 Students are required to reflect on their own beliefs regarding the elderly population, explore current evidence-based practice regarding self-management of chronic illness in the elderly, and develop a management plan for clients in an independent-living facility.
 Clinical experiences involve home visits to elderly clients living with chronic illnesses in the community.
 Clinical course.
-Prerequisite: Senior standing.
+Prerequisite: senior standing.

 NURS 415.
 Illness and Disease Management in Childbearing and Childrearing Families.
 (4) Focuses on core knowledge and core competencies necessary to coordinate and manage nursing care for pregnant women with complications and children experiencing illness and disease.
 Collaboration with others is emphasized to achieve quality outcomes.
 Clinical course.
-Prerequisite: Senior standing.
+Prerequisite: senior standing.

 NURS 418.
 Mental Illness and Disease Management.
 (5) This course focuses on illness and disease management for persons with mental health and psychiatric disorders.
 It is designed to provide a holistic perspective in the provision of care to individuals, families, and communities.
 Clinical experiences provide students with the opportunity to design, manage, and coordinate nursing care for individuals and families with mental health needs.
 Students will focus on using evidence-based nursing care to achieve health outcomes for clients.
 Clinical course.
-Prerequisite: Senior standing.
+Prerequisite: senior standing.

 NURS 450.
 Leadership and Professionalism in Nursing.
 (6) A wide variety of trends, concepts, and issues that are central to the profession of nursing are discussed.
 The transition from novice to competent professional nurse is addressed with emphasis on lifelong professional growth.
-Organizational, leadership and management principles and theories are explored as students coordinate, delegate, and supervise care for teams of patients.
+Organizational, leadership, and management principles and theories are explored as students coordinate, delegate, and supervise care for teams of patients.
 Methods of evaluating the quality and effectiveness of nursing care are addressed.
 Three class hours and nine clinical hours per week.
-Prerequisite: Senior standing.
+Prerequisite: senior standing.
 Offered in the last semester of the senior year.